carlosnakane/microfrontend-containers/Readme.md

 4. Press F5 on your browser and now you can see the "App D" link back.

 ## Caveats
 * It's intended to be just a POC so there is just one javascript file per container.
-It's can be easily changed setting a list of files (js and css) on the app package.json and read this in the root-app through the registry service;
+It can be easily fixed setting a list of files (js and css) in the app package.json and read this in the root-app through the registry service;
 * It's a monorepo but don't have to be.
 So the static-server code is replicated on every app because each team should be able to build theyr own static http-server.
 It's useful for SSR server.
-Eventualy they can share some http-servers as a npm package.
+Eventualy they can share some common http-servers as a npm package.